 The ZenWiFi Voice: The Orbi Voice’s contender

 The ZenWiFi Voice is Asus’s answer to Netgear’s Orbi Voice.
 It’s an AiMesh router that also works as an Alexa-enabled smart speaker.
 Being a router, though, the ZenWiFi Voice can do more than the Orbi Voice, which can only work as a Wi-Fi satellite.
-Supporting AiMesh, the ZenWiFi Voice function both as a router or a mesh satellite.
+The ZenWiFi Voice can function either as a router or a mesh satellite.

 As a standalone router, the ZenWiFi Voice is stylish, looking like a white ball.
 It features dual-band AC1300 Wi-Fi 5 and sports a quad-core CPU.
 On the back, it has one Gigabit Ethernet WAN port, three Gigabit Ethernet LAN ports, and one USB 3.2 Gen 1 port.

-The ZenWiFi voice shares the same features as other Asus router, including AiProtection Pro.
+The ZenWiFi voice shares the same features as other Asus routers, including AiProtection Pro.
 The ZenWiFi Voice router will ship sometime this year.